BennyG9/robot-arm/README.md

 <div>
   <img align="right" src="media/6-14-2026/Embedded_Prototype_6-14-2026.jpeg" width="250">

   <p>The robotic arm is powered by an STM32 Nucleo-F446RE, responsible for all of the real-time control code.
-Motors are driven by IBT-2 type motor driver modules rated for up to 43A. <br> <br> The plan is to flesh out communication between the STM32 and an NVIDIA Jetson Nano which will handle higher level computation using ROS2.</p>
+Motors are driven by IBT-2 type motor driver modules rated for up to 43A. <br> <br> The plan is to flesh out communication between the STM32 and an NVIDIA Jetson Nano which will handle higher level computation using ROS2. <br><br> Next steps: Jetson-STM serial communication, basic control inputs using ROS2</p>
   <br clear="right" />
 </div>

 ### Control
 ---
 The shoulder and base joints currently uses a 1kHz closed-loop PID controller running on an STM32F446RE.
 Joint position is determined using an encoder updated every control loop cycle.
 The motors are driven using IBT-2 type motor driver modules.
-Each joint has a calibration procedure using limit switches.
-Next steps: basic angular control of each joint, 2-joint forward kinematics, 2-joint inverse kinematics.
+Each joint has a calibration procedure using limit switches. <br><br> Next steps: basic angular control of each joint, 2-joint forward kinematics, 2-joint inverse kinematics.

 [Base & Shoulder Calibration and Homing (6-14-2026)](https://youtu.be/knIQMhBv_wg)